 - Your application will be reviewed by the Registrar, and an email will be sent within 3 weeks of receipt of your application.
 The email will notify you and your advisor of the remaining classes needed to complete your requirements.
 Please work with your advisor to ensure you are properly registered for these classes in the upcoming semester(s).

 - Students participating in the graduation ceremony must wear an SCC cap and gown.
 These will be available for purchase in the SCC Bookstore in April.
 All inquiries about caps/gowns should be directed to the bookstore at (910) 695-3789.

 - Additional information will be emailed throughout the spring semester, and written instructions will be mailed in April pertaining to graduation rehearsal and ceremony.

 Please feel free to contact the Office of Records and Registration at any point in the process with any questions or concerns.
 We want you to be successful every step of the way!

 Graduation Application Deadlines:

-*Please Note: Walking across the stage during the commencement activities does not mean that you have “graduated”.
+*Please Note: Participating in commencement activities does not mean that you have “graduated”.
 You must complete all course requirements before receiving a diploma.